Huxley family: David Bruce Huxley

 Financier and lawyer (1915–1992).
 He served in World War II in Africa and Iraq reaching the rank of brigade major in the British Army.
 He became the youngest Queen's Counsel (QC) in the British Empire.
 In Bermuda in the 1940s and 1950s he was Solicitor General, Attorney General, and acting Chief Justice of the Supreme Court.
 He compiled and revised many of the laws of Bermuda.
 He married twice and had five children by his first wife, Anne Remsen Schenck.
-His daughter Angela Mary Bruce Huxley (born 1939) married George Pember Darwin in 1964, and his son Michael Remsen Huxley (born 1940) became curator of science at the Smithsonian Institution.
+His daughter Angela Mary Bruce Huxley (born 1939) married George Pember Darwin in 1964, and his son Michael Remsen Huxley (1940–2021) became curator of science at the Smithsonian Institution.
 In retirement, David and his second wife, Ouida (who was raised by her aunt Ouida Rathbone, married to the actor Basil Rathbone) lived in Wansford-in-England, Cambridgeshire, where he served as churchwarden.

 Andrew Huxley

 Andrew Huxley (1917–2012), the last child of Leonard Huxley, was awarded the Nobel Prize in Physiology or Medicine for studies of the central nervous system, especially the activity of nerve fibres.
 He was knighted in 1974 and appointed to the Order of Merit in 1983.
 He was the second Huxley to be President of the Royal Society, the first being his grandfather, T. H. H.

 In 1947 he married Jocelyn Richenda Gammell Pease (1925–2003), the daughter of the geneticist Michael Pease and his wife Helen Bowen Wedgwood, the daughter of Josiah Wedgwood IV.
-They had one son and five daughters:
+They had one son and five daughters.